STFUjs/STFU/README.md

 The leading bits signal that if it is an Expander

 1 it's an Expander
-11 it's an alignment & count symbol
+11 it's an Expander Alignment & count Symbol
 10 it's a continuation of included bits

-0 is a Control Symbol or a Collection of Bits  (Number) 00 Control Symbol
+0 is a Control Symbol or a Collection of Bits
+00 Control Symbol
 01 Collection of Bits